Towards Building Multilingual Language Model for Medicine: Discussion

+Fourth, strong foundational LLMs improve the final results.
 On MMedBench, we also notice that stronger LLM backbones~(commonly released later) generally improve the final results on multilingual medical QA.
-With the release of more advanced LLMs, their pre-training corpus have been expanded significantly, gradually encompassing more languages.
-Even though non-English languages constituted a small fraction of the total, the sheer volume of the overall corpus allowed the models to encounter a vast array of multilingual texts during training, significantly enhancing their multilingual capabilities, as seen with the comparison between LLaMA\ 2 and Mistral, where the later Mistral performs much better.
-Such enhancement in general multilingual language abilities can also improve the performance after adaptation in medical domain~(MMedLM vs. MMedLM\ 2).
-This observation encourages us to focus more on building up an open-source dataset for medicine, allowing future works to better leverage the rapid improvement on general LLMs.
+With the release of more advanced LLMs, their pre-training corpus has been expanded significantly, gradually encompassing more languages.
+Even though non-English languages constituted a small fraction of the total, the sheer volume of the overall corpus allowed the models to encounter a vast array of multilingual texts during training, significantly enhancing their multilingual capabilities, as seen with the comparison between Llama\ 2, Mistral and Llama\ 3, where the later models all performs much better than the former one.
+Such enhancement in general multilingual language abilities can also improve the performance after adaptation in medical domain~(MMedLM vs.~MMedLM\ 2 vs.~MMed-Llama\ 3).
+This observation shows we should focus more on building up open-source datasets for medicine, that allows future works to better leverage the rapid improvement of general LLMs.